A Variational Approach to Bayesian Phylogenetic Inference: Background

 where $r$ is the root node, $a^i$ ranges over all extensions of $Y_i$ to the internal nodes with $a^i_u$ being the assigned character of node $u$, $E(\tau)$ denotes the set of edges of $\tau$, $q_{uv}$ is the branch length for the edge $(u,v)\in E(\tau)$, and $P_{ij}(t)$ denotes the transition probability from character $i$ to character $j$ across an edge of branch length $t$ given by the Markov model whose stationary distribution is $\eta$.
-For unrooted trees with a time reversible Markov model, \eqref{eq:marginal_prob} also provides a valid marginal probability where $r$ can be any internal node due to the so-called ``pulley principle'' \citep{Felsenstein81}.
-Assuming different sites are identically distributed and evolve independently, the likelihood function then takes the following form
+For unrooted trees with a time reversible Markov model, \eqref{eq:marginal_prob} also defines a valid marginal probability where $r$ can be any internal node due to the so-called ``pulley principle'' \citep{Felsenstein81}.